 I had the good fortune recently to speak with James Seehafer, the founder of the artistic school known as massurrealism.
 A fellow New Englander, Seehafer studied at Parsons School Of Design.
 He then began exhibiting his paintings in the northeast, including Boston and New York City (specifically in the Lower East Side).
 His work was received favorably in New York, and his paintings were displayed alongside the works of Jean Michel Basquiat and Keith Haring.
+In 2005 he relocated to Berlin, Germany to continue working in photography and paint.
 As James began to use more mass media elements in his work–including photography, video, and advertising–he coined the term massurrealism in the early 1990s.
 The term was a necessary and accurate one, since no existing coinage adequately described the type of art he was producing.

 As I began more and more to look at the works of the artists who self-described as massurrealists, I began to form some thoughts on this new school.
 I don’t know if James would agree with my assessments, but I like to see art movements as connected streams of intellectual activity, where one school branches off or flows into another.

 As I see it, massurrealism’s direct ancestors are Dadaism and 20th century surrealism.
 Dadaism began to take shape in Switzerland during the First World War, and was propounded by poets and artists such as Hans Arp, Tristan Tzara, Hugo Ball, and Richard Huelsenbeck.
 It was a form of protest against the terrifying mechanized warfare that had engulfed Europe, and its deliberate use of negative buffoonery was meant as a taunt to the organized establishment which, as the artists saw it, had betrayed the norms of civilized conduct.